-This sweet and sour tofu recipe comes to us from Dianne Wenz's cookbook Eating Vegan: A Plant-Based Cookbook for Beginners.
+This sweet and sour tofu recipe comes to us courtesy of Dianne Wenz's cookbook Eating Vegan: A Plant-Based Cookbook for Beginners.
 Right off the bat I need to tell you, I'm in LOVE with this cookbook.

 Dianne is a certified vegan health and lifestyle coach and has been a plant-based chef, food blogger, and vegan for almost twenty years.
 So to put it plainly, she knows her stuff!

-She wrote this cookbook with beginners in mind, but the recipes are anything but basic or boring.
-These are classic vegan recipes you'll return to again and again.
+The book was written with beginners in mind, but the recipes are anything but basic or boring.
+These are classic vegan recipes you'll return to again and again!
+This healthier homemade sweet & sour tofu is only the beginning.

 How to Make Sweet and Sour Tofu

-Sweet and sour tofu is a classic dish everyone knows and loves but may not realize how EASY it is to make at home.
-The homemade sauce in and of itself is just perfect.
-You will never turn to another recipe!
+Sweet and sour tofu is a classic dish everyone knows and loves, but you might not realize how EASY it is to make at home.

-- Season and sear the tofu cubes in a large pan till they are golden brown, then transfer them to a plate.
+Season and cook the tofu in a large pan until golden brown, then transfer it to a plate.

-- Whisk together the vegan sweet and sour sauce ingredients in a small bowl (tomato paste, maple syrup, cornstarch, tamari, rice vinegar, and reserved pineapple juice), and add the sauce to the pan.
+Whisk together the vegan sweet and sour sauce in a small bowl, and pour into the pan.
 Cook until thickened, and serve.

-Other vegetables perfect for sweet and sour tofu:
+Other vegetables you can include in sweet and sour tofu:

 - green beans